You want to master Italian, right?

 If you end up buying Rocket Italian, there’s not really any need to buy Michel Thomas too.
 The Rocket audio course will do just fine, and you’ll save a bit of money.

-Many language bloggers claim that Rocket Italian is best app to learn Italıan.
+Many language bloggers claim that Rocket Italian is the best app to learn Italıan.
 While it’s certainly a good product, it’s also supported by high affiliate commissions.

 To be honest, I don’t normally recommend Rosetta Stone.